peterjgs/first_aid/personal_first_aid_notes.md

 - Apply ice packs to neck, armpits, groin.
 - Fan them continuously.
 - Keep spraying them with water or wiping them with a wet cloth.
+- Give them cold water to sip if they're conscious and can swallow.

 <br>